SeanDrum/antistasi-docs-preview/reference/missions.md

 **Description:** Special operations missions involve infiltrating enemy-held territory and capturing a strategic location (airport, city, or outpost).
 These missions require you to flip the location to rebel control within the time limit.

+**How to Complete:** Capture the target location marker (airport, city, or outpost) by flipping it to rebel control.
+This typically requires eliminating all enemy forces in the area and capturing the location's flag/control point.
+You must complete this before the time limit expires.

 **Success:**
 - **Money**: 200 € (normal) / 300 € (difficult)
 - **HR**: 0